I am a freelance documentary filmmaker based in London.

 Since 2005, I have been making authored social affairs documentaries on a wide range of subjects, many of which explore our fundamental values and belief systems.
 These films often have a personal starting point and this body of work includes five three-part series for BBC Television: Lefties (2006) about aspects of far Left politics in the 1970s and 80s, Jews (2008) about contemporary Anglo-Jewry, Women (2010) about three generations of feminism, Money (2011) exploring the impact of money on our daily lives and relationships, and Inside Harley Street (2015) about our attitudes to health.

 I also directed the single films Walking with Dogs (2012), which examined the role dogs play in our emotional lives and Welcome to the World of Weight Loss (2013) about our obsession with what we eat.
 My 2015 film, Love You to Death: A Year of Domestic Violence, chronicled all the women in Britain killed in one calendar year by their male partner or ex-partner.
 My 2017 film The Cult Next Door told the story of a bizarre Maoist cult, which existed behind closed doors in South London for nearly 40 years.
-In 2018, The Funeral Murders revisited one of the most brutal and horrifying chapters in the history of the conflict in Northern Ireland.
+In 2018, The Funeral Murders revisited one of the most brutal chapters in the history of the conflict in Northern Ireland.